harrylongworth/my1st-etextbook-boilerplate/my1st-etextbook-boilerplate-guide.md

 One of the other key expectations of screen reading content is shorter, sharper content.
 We avoid large blocks of text!

+In contrast if we were heading towards a physical print document, then maybe you would consider PDF format as the goal, and content formatting and editing with a platform like LaTeX.

 So what are the format capabilities we expect for modern electronic reflow textbooks?

 Lets start by exploring the use of Markdown.